lucj/provider-jet-exoscale/README.md

 Only a limited number of resources are taken into account and not fully tested:
 - instances
-- sks cluster (without related nodepool nor security groups)
+- sks cluster (with related nodepool and security group)
 - nodepool
 - security group
 - security group rule
 - DBaas

+Note: additional tests are currently on-going to play with Crossplane specific resources:
+- CompositeResourceDefinition (XRD)
+- CompositeResource (XR)
+- Composition
+- Claims

+More on that soon...

 ## Getting Started